 Higher frequencies access the smaller dipoles arising with in the cell interior, providing information upon organelle contents and density.

-Have you an application that conventional analysis methods have failed to deliver results upon?
+Have you got an unsatisfied bioprocessing need that conventional cytometry has failed to satisfy?

-Get in touch with us to find out how Cytomos™ and CDS can help with your application.
+Get in touch with us to find out how CDS™ can help with your application.